-The US is approaching 8 million Covid-19 cases and the pace of new infections signals a tough winter - Local News 8
+The US is approaching 8 million COVID-19 cases and the pace of new infections signals a tough winter - Local News 8

 And as cooler weather approaches, experts say, there are ways you can see some friends and family while still staying safe.

-Meanwhile, World Health Organization officials announced Thursday the antiviral drug remdesivir has “little or no effect on mortality” for patients hospitalized with Covid-19.
+World Health Organization officials announced Thursday the antiviral drug remdesivir has “little or no effect on mortality” for patients hospitalized with COVID-19.

 The agency says this is “conclusive evidence” about the drug — and the findings are disappointing.